nextthingco/docs/Gadget-docs/source/includes/_quickstart.md

 * Windows 10 - [Docker Toolbox](https://www.docker.com/products/docker-toolbox)
 * Ubuntu - [Docker CE](https://store.docker.com/editions/community/docker-ce-server-ubuntu?tab=description)

+GadgetCLI uses the Docker daemon to pull from Docker Hub [check function with Crunch].
+Once Docker is installed, run it before using GadgetCLI.

 ## Flash GadgetOS

 For GadgetCLI to be able to talk to your hardware device it needs to be flashed with the latest GadgetOS image.
 Find the latest image on our [web flasher](flash.getchip.com/pro).